Introduction

 So, What’s a 3rd Party Shipper Anyway?

-But, a 3rd party shipper is like a superhero for businesses.
-So, they swoop in to help with all the tricky parts of getting your products from the manufacturer (or you) to a store or even straight to the customer’s doorstep.
+But a third-party shipper is like a superhero for businesses.
+They swoop in to help with all the tricky parts of getting your products from the manufacturer (or you) to a store or even straight to the customer’s doorstep.

 What Do They Do?

-Okay, now that we know what they are, let’s talk about what these 3rd party shippers do.
+Okay, now that we know what they are, let’s talk about what these third-party shippers do.
 Picture this: a customer just ordered a product online.
 So, what happens next?
-A 3rd party shipper steps in to ensure your new goodies reach you safely and sound.
+A third-party shipper steps in to ensure your new goodies reach you safely and sound.

 Here’s a quick rundown of their superhero tasks: